actualbudget/actual/docs/api/reference.md

 <Method name="createCategory" args={[{ name: 'category', type: 'Category' }]} returns="Promise<id>" />

 Create a category.
-Returns the `id` of the new account.
+Returns the `id` of the new category.

 #### `updateCategory`